 Here is the price history of my one week rental of a mid-size car in April 2011 from Orlando International Airport (MCO).
 I later realized it included Good Friday and Easter weekend, which I think increased the demand of cars.

 - Day 1 – $665.61 including all taxes and fees, with Payless.
 This was really the lowest price I could find at the time across Kayak, Expedia, etc.

 - Day 2 – $346.18 with Dollar Rent A Car at .

 - Day 3 – $320.41 again with Dollar.

 - Day 38 – $273.68, final price with Dollar.

 As you can see, there was a flurry of activity in the beginning, nothing for a long time, and then finally one last price drop at the end.
-This is only a theory, but I think that the folks behind Autoslash do a manual price search right after your rental reservation is first made, and again a week or so before your actual rental date.
-They are probably really good at finding the best price, perhaps they know some manual tricks that their automated scripts can’t replicate.
-Or, this is just a result of how the rental agencies vary their prices over time.
+This is only a theory, but I think that the folks behind Autoslash do a price search for a week or so after your rental reservation is first made, and again a week or so before your actual rental date.
+Or perhaps this is just a result of how the rental agencies vary their prices over time.

 Regardless, I was really happy with my experience, and will use them again in the future.
 They found a better price than I could have found, with really zero effort on my part.
 Many of these rental agencies are clones of each other anyway.
 I picked up my car from Dollar with no issues with my special coupon code, and drove away in a huge Ford Crown Victoria with 9 miles on the odometer since that’s all they had left.
 I declined all additional insurance coverages from them, and returned it with no problems.
 This last part is more of a testament to that specific Dollar franchise, but it increases my confidence with places that aren’t Avis or Hertz.